jigpu/linuxwacom-wiki-archive/wiki/Serial_Help.md

 In debian your setserial settings are saved in the /etc/serial.conf file.
 Sometimes your serial card will not show up with the appropriate values needed, in which case you will have to manually edit this file.
-The best way to find out the UART and IRQ values for your cards serial ports is to use the lspci command with the -vv option which will output extra verbose infromation.
+The best way to find out the UART and IRQ values of your PCI cards serial ports is to use the lspci command with the -vv option which will output extra verbose infromation.

     02:0b.0 Serial controller: Lava Computer mfg Inc Lava DSerial-PCI Port A (prog-if 02 [16550])
             Subsystem: Lava Computer mfg Inc Lava DSerial-PCI Port A